Nalanzhan/nalanzhan.github.io/_pages/about.md

 My academic journey has been profoundly shaped by Dr. [Fulei Geng](https://www.researchgate.net/profile/Fulei-Geng), who has been my steadfast research supervisor since September 2019, when I first joined his laboratory, and continues to guide me to this day.
 His mentorship has been pivotal throughout my academic journey, including the guidance he provided for both my undergraduate thesis and my current master’s dissertation.

-My current **research** mainly focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences and intergenerational transmission.
+My current **research** mainly focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences, and intergenerational transmission.

 I am currently seeking a doctoral position in the field of clinical science and/or development psychology, with interests in:
 - The underlying mechanisms of affective and neurodevelopmental psychopathology (e.g., trauma and stressor-related disorders, anxiety, irritability) using a combination of physiological, behavioral, and neuroimaging tools.